About St Edmund's

 St Edmund’s is set in impressive 400 acre site in East Hertfordshire with excellent transport links to London and the surrounding counties.
 Only 15 minutes’ drive from junction 25 of the M25 and immediately off the A10 road it therefore has impressive links directly to London.
 The school is also only 20 minutes for London Stansted airport.

 St Edmund’s is a community that values both academic excellence and the achievement of one’s personal best, right through from our Prep school, to Sixth Form and beyond.
-We are proud of our academic achievements at GCSE, A Level and the International Baccalaureate Diploma Programme.
+We are proud of our academic achievements at GCSE and A Level.